Frequently Asked Questions

 What is AI-Me?

-AI-Me is an open specification that defines a machine-readable "vendor card" — a JSON document served at /.well-known/ai-me.json.
-It provides one-fetch, site-wide discovery for AI agents: who you are, what you offer, how to engage.
+AI-Me is an open specification for a machine-readable discovery manifest — a JSON document served at /.well-known/ai-me.json.
+It provides one-fetch, site-wide discovery for AI agents: who you are, what you offer, and how to engage.
+The format was originally called a "vendor card" but is now more accurately termed a discovery manifest, since it applies to any site — not just vendors.

 Who is this for?

 Any website or service that wants to be discoverable by AI agents.
-SaaS companies, open-source projects, e-commerce stores, consulting firms, government portals — if you have a web presence, you can publish a vendor card.
+SaaS companies, open-source projects, e-commerce stores, consulting firms, government portals — if you have a web presence, you can publish a discovery manifest.
+There's no requirement to have commercial offerings.

 Is this a replacement for schema.org?

 No. Schema.org provides page-level vocabulary consumed by search engines.
 AI-Me provides site-level discovery for AI agents.
-They're complementary — you can reference your schema.org data from the vendor card's related field.
+They're complementary — you can reference your schema.org data from the manifest's related field.
 See Why not schema.org? for more detail.

 Does this compete with llms.txt?

 No. llms.txt is human-readable guidance for LLMs.
 AI-Me is machine-readable structured data.
-Use both: include a pointer to your vendor card in your llms.txt file.
+Use both: include a pointer to your ai-me.json in your llms.txt file.

 What about MCP and A2A?